JamesOBenson/Home_Portal/README.md

 * Your API client ID and secret.
 You have to get this through the flumetech portal: https://portal.flumetech.com/#dashboard
 * Your username and password for the portal.
 * Only 1 flume device.
 I wrote this code to work with a single flume sensor.
 I have no idea what will happen if you have more than one.
-* If you want to send to Splunk you will need to log to a file (using --logfile) and collect with a UF, or you need an HTTP event collector token/URL.
-	* I have no idea if this works with HTTPS HEC.
-Try it out :D

 ## How does it work
 1. First you need to establish a JWT/Token.
 This requires client ID & secret as well as username and password.
 You need to specify a tokenfile to write the resulting token to.